rjust/defects4j/framework/bug-mining/README.md

    `patches` directory:
      - `ls -l bug-mining/<branch_id>/framework/projects/<project_id>/patches/*.src.patch`
      - `./minimize-patch.pl -p <project_id> -b <bid> -w bug-mining`
-     - The default editor for patch minimization is meld.
-Link to meld: http://meldmerge.org/.
-However, you may use other editors if you prefer.

 #### Meld
 By default, running `./minimize-patch.pl -p <project> -w <working-directory> -b <bug.id>` will automatically open up meld.
 Meld is a user-friendly editor to visualize the changes introduced in the patch.
 Visit [Meld](http://meldmerge.org/help/) for further instructions to download.